Environment Variables

 - echo $CUSTOM_ENV_DATE_CODE

-: If the task is skipped due to these conditions, contains the skip reason, otherwise empty string
+| skip | If the task execution is skipped after the above conditional logic is evaluated, returns the skip reason, otherwise empty string |

 - name: use if